Momentary Lily

 Momentary Lily (もめんたりー・リリィ, Momentari Riryi) is a Japanese original anime television series produced by Shochiku and animated by GoHands.
 The series premiered from January to March 2025.
 It received generally negative reviews from critics.

 Plot

-Robotic invaders have wiped out all life, but a lonely girl named Renge Kasumi fights to survive using her just discovered powers.
+Robotic invaders have wiped out all life, as a lonely girl named Renge Kasumi fights to survive using her newly discovered powers.
 With no memories of her previous life, she roams the city until she meets five other beautiful girls, each with their unique abilities.
 Together, the girls make the most of their lives, cooking delicious meals in-between their battle encounters with mechanical monstrosities.
-As they cook delicious meals and uncover the secrets of their powers and pasts, they find strength in their friendship together.
+As the girls cook delicious meals and uncover the secrets of their powers and pasts, they find strength in their friendship together.